Dedicated & Experienced

 Many people are also under the impression that they need to work full-time hours in order to be eligible for workers’ compensation benefits in Minnesota.
 But this is also not the case.
 Anybody working under forty hours per week or part-time hours should also be protected by their employers workers’ compensation insurance policy.

 You might qualify for workers’ compensation in Minneapolis if you were involved in a work accident or suffered a work-related injury.
 However, you can expect the insurance company to try to deny your claim, even if you are deserving of benefits.
-Have your attorney handle the negotiations with the insurance company to minimize the likelihood of a Minneapolis workers’ compensation denial.
+Have your Minneapolis workers’ comp lawyer handle the negotiations with the insurance company to minimize the likelihood of a Minneapolis workers’ compensation denial.

 What Do Minneapolis Workers’ Comp Benefits Consist of?